yuntaeseo/tp/docs/DeveloperGuide.md

    `edit 1`
    **Expected:** No change.
 Error message states that at least one editable field must be provided.

-6. **Other test cases to try:** index out of range (`edit 999 ...`), invalid email or phone formats, editing a person while viewing a filtered list (indices refer to the filtered list).
+6. **Other test cases to try:** ID out of range (`edit 999 ...`), invalid email or phone formats, editing a person while viewing a filtered list (indices refer to the filtered list).
    **Expected:** Proper error handling and correct index interpretation against the currently displayed list.

 ---